tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Sep 17 2007

-Marcia Luettgen (a 55-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Marcia Luettgen (a 55-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Marcia Luettgen had extensive experience in preaching her views to theists.
 She was not afraid.
 As Marcia Luettgen entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Marcia Luettgen used religious teachings and beliefs to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Marcia Luettgen argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.